The Easiest Way to Convert Odds and Calculate Profit

 - Decimal/European odds

-Perhaps you have a European market on the Ryder Cup golf at one site but want to compare it with the same betting market at a US website.
-Maybe you want to find the best odds on the World Cup soccer, but you are finding odds in fractions, decimal and moneyline.
+Perhaps you want to place a bet on the Ryder Cup at one site, but want to compare the odds with another site based in another country.
+Maybe you want to find the best odds on the World Cup soccer or your favorite fantasy sport , but you are finding odds in fractions, decimal and moneyline.

 Have you ever wondered about the money to be made off betting on the underdogs?
 Linemakers know you want to bet on the favorite and don't think that they won't take advantage of this!